FacilMap/facilmap/docs/src/users/lines/README.md

 To remove a line from the map, select the line, click “Remove” and confirm the alert box.
 Note that removed lines will remain in the [edit history](../history/) of the map and can be seen and restored there by admins.

 <Screencast :desktop="require('./remove.mp4')" :mobile="require('./remove-mobile.mp4')"></Screencast>

+You can also remove multiple lines at once by [handling multiple objects](../multiple/).